aws-samples/multi-arch-docker-images/README.md

 - [aws-cli](https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-install.html)

 ## Deploy EKS Cluster

+> :warning: Fork this repository to your GitHub account in order to work the GitHub connection, all the steps of this demonstration you have to do in your repository.

 We are going to use eksctl to deploy our EKS cluster inside our AWS account.